-You’re finally considering launching your first Apple Search Ads campaign but you have no idea where to start?
+You’re finally considering launching your first Apple Search Ads campaign, but you have no idea where to start?
 Or, you’ve already tried but you’re struggling to get any results?
 You’re lost between Search Ads Basic or Search Ads Advanced?
 Don’t worry, we’re here to help you out.
-Read our best advice to maximize your Search Ads visibility and increase downloads!
+Read our expert advice to maximize your Search Ads visibility and increase downloads!

 October 2016, Apple launches Search Ads in the US and offers app developers and marketers a new way to acquire app users.
 By bidding on keywords, apps have the opportunity to appear first in the search results (above organic results), and thereby increase their reach and visibility.

 Given the success of this new marketing weapon, Apple decided to extend its Search Ads program to other territories.
 By April 2017, more countries were included: United Kingdom, Australia and New Zealand.
 Six months later, Mexico, Canada and Switzerland were added.
 Everything points out to a further territory expansion in the coming months…

 The success of Search Ads campaigns can be explained by its ease of use and its promising results.
 Given the increasing competition in the App Store, app developers often feel desperate to make their app stand out.

 According to Apple, Search Ads are 40% cheaper than other mobile ad platforms.
 Plus, they generate 30% higher average revenue per user.
 From what we’ve observed, coupling both organic and paid marketing strategies in the App Store guarantee a real uplift in the number of app downloads.

 Apple states that Search Ads’ average conversion rate is around 50%.
 This means that 1 out of 2 app store users would download the app that is displayed as an ad.
 Let’s not forget that 65% of downloads come directly from a search on the App Store.
 Maximizing your store visibility should therefore be one of your top priorities.